 Henry presses to have his marriage annulled but still meet5s resistance from the church in England.
 Thomas Boleyn bribes Bishop Fisher's cook to poison the chief opponent of the marriage and other clerics who are dining with him.
 Thomas More does not take any of the deadly soup, but the toxic brew kills four bishops and incapacitates Fisher.
 Although he is tortured, the cook goes quietly to his death of being boiled alive rather than risk the consequence Boleyn's threats against his family.
 When she finds Katherine is still making Henry's shirts, Anne insists on her exile from the court, but Katherine refuses to give up her queen's jewels.
 Officially the Pope tries not to alienate Henry or the Emperor, but privately sanctions Anne's assassination.
-Written by

 Did You Know?